Trees, shrubs, and other types of vegetation in a streamside forest make up a filter strip along waterways known as a forest riparian buffer.

 - Allowing water storage in plant roots and providing pathways to groundwater layers

-- Providing canopy cover which shades and cools the stream, which improves habitat conditions for organisms lin the water, and which provides relief from heat for terrestrial animals.
+- Providing canopy cover which shades and cools the stream, which improves habitat conditions for organisms in the water, and which provides relief from heat for terrestrial animals

 - Providing habitat for a variety of birds and small mammals, and acting as corridors for wildlife habitat, providing food, shelter and nesting sites.